 This would have been enough for most Chief fans but the encore was one for the ages.
 Kansas City earned an all expenses paid trip to Houston for the AFC Divisional playoff.
 The Oilers finished the ’93 season with an 11 game winning streak and had hired Buddy Ryan who recreated the ’85 Bears with a talented roster.
 During the streak Houston had knocked out 5 quarterbacks and now faced 37 year old Joe.

-In one of the NFL’s defining games of the decade, Montana was battered in the 1st half yet bounced back with 2nd half 3 touchdown passes in a 28-20 win.
+In one of the NFL’s defining games of the decade, Montana was battered in the 1st half yet bounced back with 3 touchdown passes in the 2nd half for a 28-20 win.
 You could see Montana breathing life into his offense as the game wore on.
 It was a triumph of perseverance as the Chiefs came within a game of the Super Bowl for the first time in 24 years.

 An incredible run… had he won the AFC Championship in Buffalo, he could have faced the 49ers in a dream Super Bowl matchup.
 Alas it was not to be.